Glaciers in Iceland

 A glacier is a large, persistent block of ice.
 Glaciers only form on land when snow stays long enough in one place to turn into ice.
 Over years, centuries even, the snow is compressed into thick ice masses.

 What's unique about glaciers is their ability to move.
-They crawl forwards due to sheer mass - like very slow rivers.
+They crawl forward due to sheer mass - like very slow rivers.
 Although glaciers are persistent, they slowly deform as they flow, creating crevasses, cracks, and sometimes beautiful glacier ice caves

 The ice cave in Falljokull glacier in Iceland is a beautiful place to explore.